 In 2009, Mick clawed his way from nowhere to catch runaway ratings leader, Joel Parkinson, one of his best friends, to capture Title number two.
 He climbed to the top again in 2013, collecting his third World Title ahead of Slater in one of the sports most thrilling title showdowns.

 In 2014 he finished runner-up to eventual World Champion Gabriel Medina, falling just short in the season’s final event.
-With the 2015 WSL World Tour currently underway Mick is again in a position to make a run at the crown after claiming a win at the second event on the tour schedule.

 - Surf Ears